KeithIMyers/chromiumos-docs/dbus_best_practices.md

 `dbus::MessageReader::PopArrayOfBytesAsProto()`.

-The only downside of using protocol buffers over D-Bus is that they make it impossible to visually inspect signal arguments using `dbus-monitor`.
+The only downside of using protocol buffers over D-Bus is that they make it more challenging to visually inspect signal arguments using `dbus-monitor` (since the encoded message will be displayed as a byte array).

 ## Always send a reply or error after receiving a method call.